 Taste: Malty bread and vanilla pods.
 Honeycomb.
 Buttery bourbon and chewy caramel.
 Baking spices.
 Citric acid.
 Slightly drying finish.

-Value for money: There’s a feeling of the “work in progress” about it and at £60 it isn’t the cheapest you’ll find such a young spirit.
-It isn’t too excessive for a single cask though – certainly I’ve seen much worse from new distilleries – and the quality is high, even if there’s a feeling it could have done with another year or two to really shine.
+Thoughts: There’s a feeling of the “work in progress” about this and at £60 it isn’t the cheapest you’ll find such a young spirit.
+It isn’t too excessive for a single cask though – certainly I’ve seen much worse from new distilleries – but there’s a feeling that it could have done with another year or two to really shine.

 A better dram than the first sniff would have you expect.
-The bourbon cask is quite well integrated already and the whole affair is rather well balanced.
-Perhaps it lacks a little something to really excite the taste buds, but it is nevertheless perfectly competent whisky and promises good things as the distillery, and its malt, matures.
+The bourbon cask is quite well integrated already and the whole affair is well balanced.
+Perhaps it lacks a little something to really excite the taste buds, but it is slowly becoming a competent whisky that promises good things as the distillery, and its malt, matures.

 From a single ex-Bordeaux red wine cask, comes another interesting single malt bottled at 46%.